-This is a nice picture, but the gastronomy and art appreciation aspects do not exhaust the beauty and benefits of a tea ceremony.
-It's the spirit encompassing these activities that enables chanoyu (the 'Way' of tea) to transcend ages and not fade away as an aristocratic fad.
-During tea ritual, your consciousness settles on the bare facts that you are living, breathing, feeling and that your host and fellow guests with you in the tearoom are no different.
+This is a nice picture, but the gastronomy and art appreciation aspects do not exhaust the beauty of a tea ceremony.
+It is the spirit encompassing these activities that enables chanoyu (the 'Way' of tea) to transcend ages.
+If tea had nothing to offer the soul, it would have already faded away as an aristocratic fad.
+During tea ritual, your consciousness settles on the bare facts that you are living, breathing and feeling.
 Returning to the very ground of your being opens up new possibilities for change, allows you to face things in your sub-conscious, and, one would like to believe, cultivates compassion and love for the Earth, natural processes, plants, animals and fellow human beings.

-Through chanoyu, the rich spiritual history and culture of Daoism and Buddhism combines with the sensual pleasures of appreciating the visual arts, tastes, scents, and the tranquil ambience of the tearoom.
+Through chanoyu, the rich cultural and spiritual history of Daoism and Buddhism combines with the sensual pleasures of appreciating the visual arts, tastes, scents, and the tranquil ambience of the tearoom.
 The tearoom is a transient space for welcoming others into a place of art, equality and peace.
 It is also a place for cultivating self-knowledge.
-All this makes chanoyu a most fulfilling and spiritually rewarding art, and a worthy pursuit to which one might dedicate their life.
+All this makes chanoyu a spiritually rewarding art and a worthy pursuit to which one might dedicate their life.